asbel/ds-lecture-mq/mq.markdown

 1. What are Message Queues?
 2. What is asynchronous communications protocol?
-3. The need for Message Queues/ What problem do they solve?
+3. The need for Message Queues
-4. Use cases of Message queues / How Message Queues are used
+4. Use cases of Message queues
 5. Types of Message Queues
 6. RabbitMQ
 7. CloudMQ